vancouvercrypto/torontocrypto.github.io/_posts/2014-11-25-thanks-for-a-great-cryptoparty!.md

 we couldn't have been more pleased at how it turned out!

-The following topics were covered:
+The slides can be downloaded here:

 * [Big Data: Online Marketing and how it tracks you](../files/Toronto_Cryptoparty_Big_Data.pdf)
 * [Using the Tor Browser Bundle](../files/Toronto_Cryptoparty_Tor_Browser.pdf)